fengalin/fengalin-github.io/evaluating_throttling_implementations/README.md

 | Groups     | Threads to spawn         | number (0..)            | `ts-udpsrc` only |
 | Throttling | Max. throttling duration | duration (ms)           | `ts-udpsrc` only |

+When using e.g. 2 groups, the streams are distributed on 2 threads, which means that the load can be balanced on 2 CPU cores.

 Example (last parameter is not used):

 ```